imagej/imagej.github.io/_pages/MorphoLibJ.md

 #### Grayscale erosion and dilation

 Morphological erosion and dilation may also be applied on grayscale images.
-In that case, the morphological dilation computes for each pixel the maximum within its neighborhood (defined by the structuring element), whereas the morphological erosion considers the minimum value within the neighborhood.
-{% capture title%}
- Some examples of morphological filters on a grey level image.
-From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.
+In that case, the morphological dilation computes for each pixel the maximum within its neighborhood (defined by the structuring element), whereas the morphological erosion considers the minimum value within the neighborhood. {% include thumbnail src='/images/pages/MorphoLibJ-grains-dilation-erosion.png' title='Some examples of morphological filters on a grey level image.
+From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.'%} Applying a dilation or an erosion changes the size of the structures in the image: the grains in the result of the dilated image are larger.
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-dilation-erosion.png' title=title %} Applying a dilation or an erosion changes the size of the structures in the image: the grains in the result of the dilated image are larger.
 Morphological erosion can also be used on binary images to help separating touching particles.

 #### Opening and closing